kevald1963/milestone-4-walkabout/README.md

 ### Database structure

-The MySQL relational database will be used by this app for all data storage.
+The Postgres relational database has been used by this app for all dynamic data storage.
 Table structures for this release are shown in the Excel spreadsheet below, stored in:

 [To be updated]